BinhMinhs10/learning_pytorch/README.md

-## How to Learn With This Book ⏰
+## How to Learn With This Tutorial 🎓

 ** Study Plan **

-The authors wrote this book using the spare time, time required everyday would be between 30 minutes to 2 hours.
+The authors wrote this book using the spare time.

-This book could also be used as library examples to consult when implementing machine learning projects with Pytorch.

 **Click the blue captions to enter the corresponding chapter.**